 Kevin Garcia '15 Kevin is a Bilingual Medical Case Manager for an HIV/AIDS service organization in Colorado.
 He previously worked for the Aurora Syringe Access Program and served on the board of directors for Students for Sensible Drug Policy.
 Kevin holds a BA in psychology from FIU and is currently pursuing a BS in biology from MSU Denver.

-Luis Montoya '16 Luis Montoya joined SSDP about a year ago, after being caught with personal amounts of cannabis.
-He attended SSDP2016 and was blown away by how many students were making a real impact in their communities.
-He was president of the Florida International chapter for a year, campaigning for medical marijuana in Florida and petitioning the police chief to initiate a Naloxone Carry requirement for FIUPD.
-In SSDP2017, he ran for the Board of Directors, and got voted on as first alternative.
-Shortly after, he applied for the staff position and got it.
-He now work out of the SSDP Denver Office, helping students organize in the Southeast and Southwest Regions of the U.S.
+Luis Montoya '16 Luis Montoya joined SSDP in 2016, after being caught with personal amounts of cannabis earlier that year.
+He attended SSDP2016 and was blown away by how many of his peers were making a real impact in their communities.
+He was president of the Florida International chapter for a year, campaigning for medical marijuana in Florida and petitioning the police department to initiate a Naloxone Carry requirement for its officers.
+In 2017, he applied and was chosen for the Outreach Coordinator position.
+After working with chapters for the last three years, he oversees the Outreach Department of SSDP as the Programs Director and is currently acting as Interim Executive Director.

 Lunadelmar Suescun ‘16 Lunadelmar Suescun '16 is a bi-lingual case manager at a syringe access program in Denver, Colorado.
 She provides case management services and facilitates training sessions on harm reduction and overdose prevention.
 Luna was recently awarded a grant for implementing a community-based participatory method project through her agency.
 Luna first learned about the injustices of the War on Drugs and harm reduction when she joined Students for Sensible Drug Policy in 2016.
 Since then, she has developed a passion for drug policy reform, harm reduction, and the impacts of the war on drugs on pregnant/parenting people.
 Luna is pursuing a BS in Psychology with a minor in Social Work from Metropolitan State University of Denver where she is the treasurer for the MSUDenver Students for Sensible Drug Policy chapter.